-Following the completion of this offering, the holders of an aggregate of 39,023,350 shares of our common stock or their permitted transferees are entitled to demand registration rights.
+The holders of an aggregate of 41,084,032 shares of our common stock, or their permitted transferees, are entitled to demand registration rights.
 Under the terms of the investors' rights agreement, we will be required, upon the written request of holders of at least 40% of the shares that are entitled to registration rights under the investors' rights agreement, to register, as soon as practicable, all or a portion of these shares for public resale.
 We are required to effect only two registrations pursuant to this provision of the investors' rights agreement.
 We are not required to effect a demand registration earlier than 180 days after the effective date of this offering.